the-riviera-kid/apprentice-warmup/README.md

 8. *MEDIUM* In the `football_scores` module in this repository, you'll find a `get_league_table` function.
 Unit test it thoroughly.
 If there are bugs, fix them.
 Once it's correct, refactor it to make it clearer.

+8. *MEDIUM* In the `tennis` module in this repository, you'll find a `TennisGame` class.
+Unit test it thoroughly.
+If there are bugs, fix them.
+Once it's correct, refactor it to make it clearer.

 8. *HARD* Write a Connect 4 game!

 8. *FUCK ME DEAD* Write a Base64 encode/decode program.
 Don't use any external libraries or APIs.
 Also, don't use the Python `base64` module; you already know how to import and call functions, that's not what you should practice here. :)